 Most people will get back to their normal lives the next day.

 Complications are very rare indeed but infection, bleeding and perforations are possible.
 If you experience a lot of bleeding, a fever or abdominal pain which is getting worse then contact your doctor immediately.
+See here for more information on side effects.

 Yes.
 Virtual colonoscopy means that the telescope is not put into your bowel but instead this is a type of x-ray.
 It involves the use of a CT scanner and so is normally carried out in the scanning department.